pag-iiitd/DocDependency/scripts/RQ2_scripts/README_RQ2.txt

 Getting functions changed between two commits (using ExtractCodeDocModularity.class):
 1. Execute the compiled ExtractCodeDocModularity.class by including the jars in the classpath, as in the command below.
 Pass the two arguments: the absolute path to <project_folder>.
 Eg is given below and the project's name java -cp project_jars/*;.
 ExtractCodeDocModularity "C:/Users/USER/Desktop/project_folder/" "gson"

+    OR
+    Execute the ExtractCodeDocModularity.jar using the command below: java -jar .\ExtractCodeDocMoularity.jar
+2. Program will take three inputs project name, location of the output of getting_line_numbers.py and location of .git file of the corresponding project.
-2. It will create a new JSON file with name "<project_name>_changedFunctions.json".
+3. It will create a new JSON file with name "<project_name>_changedFunctions.json".
 This file contains all the functions which evolved between two commits with the component which evolved in the commit (code/doc).

 Getting functions where only functions were changed (using filter_database.py):
 1. Open a terminal in the project folder (Assuming filter_database.py and "<project_name>_changedFunctions.json" exist in this directory)